Innovation Gallery

 October - December 2022

-The exhibition highlights continuances in techniques and designs emanating from pre-colonial to contemporary times for Latin American and Latina/o/x artists.
+The exhibition highlighted continuances in techniques and designs emanating from pre-colonial to contemporary times for Latin American and Latina/o/x artists.
 Specifically, art making techniques and designs made throughout the various regions of Latin American and the U.S./Arizona.

 What is artesania or craft art?
 It is a system of communal values and aesthetics, that has been passed down through generations of people who possess local or akin knowledge of materials, techniques and customs.
 The objects created many times embody the everyday lives or experiences of the people who crafted them – as beliefs, dreams, childhood, relationships, livelihood, among others.
-Today, artesanos (artisans) living in the many countries of Latin America continue in creating original art pieces, and their artesania (craft work) is now influencing new generations of artists both in ideas and techniques.
-Artesania is continually changing as much as it is interwoven with perspectives of what it is fine art, which historically has deemed “fine art” only if it is Westernized enough.

-About the SHESC/CAS Latin American Folk-Art collection.
 During the summer of 2007, the School of Human Evolution and Social Change acquired this collection from the Arizona State University’s Center for Latin American Studies through Jerry Ladman Ph.D.
 Ladman an economist who directed the center and started this collection in 1976, acquired it from his research-related travels throughout Latin America.
 While the collection began about 46 years ago, its entrance into SHESC’s collections invited new opportunities for research, education and exhibitions.

 3,000 Years of Mexican and Central American Culture: The Deep Roots of Domestic Life in Mesoamerica